cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 ## Version History

+**2017**

 CryptoPunks V1  - original "first deploy" V1 contract (of right-looking punks) and mint on June 9th, 2017.

 CryptoPunks V2  - airdropped to CryptoPunks V1 minters / hodlers to move to new V2 contract on June 23rd, 2017.

+**2021**

-CryptoPhunks V1  - original "first deploy" V1 contract  with a "bounding curve" mint price and of left-looking punks "hand-phlipped one-by-one" by Philip the Intern on
+CryptoPhunks V1  - original "first deploy" V1 contract with a "bounding curve" mint price and left-looking punks - "hand-phlipped one-by-one" by Philip the Intern  - on June 14th, 2021.

-CryptoPhunks V2   - airdropped to CryptoPhunks V1 minters / hodlers to move to new V2 contract with a new reduced mint price schema on
+CryptoPhunks V2   - airdropped to CryptoPhunks V1 minters / hodlers to move to new V2 contract with a new reduced mint price schema on June 21, 2021.

+**2022**

-CryptoPunks V3  - new "legacy (or is that Lavra Lab Bros?)-free" CryptoPunks contract and mint started on   .
+CryptoPunks V3  - new "legacy-free (or is that Lavra Lab Bros-free?)"
+CryptoPunks contract and mint started on February 2, 2022.

-CryptoPunks V4  - another new "legacy (or is that Lavra Lab Bros?)-free" CryptoPunks contract and mint started on  .
+CryptoPunks V4  - another new "legacy-free (or is that Lavra Lab Bros?)"
+CryptoPunks contract and mint started on February 4, 2022.

 Wen V5, ser?